 - 64-level data page

 - Keyword data page (dimensional, 8-level, 64-level)

 There are two main areas on the data pages.
-The content area on the right and the widget area on the left.
+The content area on the left and the widget area on the right.

 This area contains all the available data in the DSD.
 From quote to keyword, from parameter to primary shape.
 The example above shows the 64-level colour combinations page.

 This area adds usability.
 Some widgets are always present: the search field, the semantic levels, the dashboard (with buttons towards all the SENSES & EXPRESSION items), as well as the feedback button at the bottom of the area.
 The other buttons in this area can change according to the kind of data displayed in the content area.

 The semantic data in the DSD is divided into three levels of meaning.